 Period of award

-In all cases we will decide the length of time for which a Discretionary Housing Payment will be awarded, on the basis of the evidence supplied and the facts known.
-The start date of an award will normally be:
+We will decide the length of time for which we will award a Discretionary Housing Payment.
+We make our decision on the basis of the evidence supplied and the facts known.
+The start date of an award is:

-- the Monday after the written claim for a Discretionary Housing Payment is received by us; or
+- the Monday after we receive the written claim for a Discretionary Housing Payment; or

-- the date on which entitlement to Housing Benefit commenced (providing the application for Discretionary Housing Payment is received within one calendar month of the claim for Housing Benefit being decided) whichever is the earlier, or the most appropriate.
-We cannot award a Discretionary Housing Payment for any period outside an existing Housing Benefit period granted under the Housing Benefit statutory scheme.
+- the date on which entitlement to Housing Benefit commenced, providing we receive the application for Discretionary Housing Payment within one calendar month of us deciding the claim for Housing Benefit.
+That is, whichever is the earlier, or the most appropriate.
+We cannot award a Discretionary Housing Payment for any period outside an existing Housing Benefit period, as determined under the Housing Benefit statutory scheme.

-We will consider any reasonable request for backdating an award of a Discretionary Housing Payment, but such consideration will usually be limited to the current financial year.
-In some cases, a lump sum payment will be made.
-This will be where it is decided that the best way of helping someone in the longer term is to help them with moving costs to allow them to move into an affordable and sustainable property.
+We will consider any reasonable request for backdating an award, such consideration being limited to the current financial year.
+In some cases, we will make a lump sum payment.
+This is where the best way of helping someone in the longer term is to help with moving costs.
+This is to allow them to move into an affordable and sustainable property.

 Awarding a Discretionary Housing Payment

-In deciding whether to award a Discretionary Housing Payment, we will take into account:
+In deciding whether to award a Discretionary Housing Payment, we take into account: